I love dirt.

 Four Kids in 4-1/2 Years

 Our first had us, we like to say.
 The second — also a complete surprise — arrived only a few short months later.
-Before I could sneeze, Number Three was on her way, To round it all off, much to the consternation of our parents, we opted for a fourth kid.
+Before I could sneeze, Number Three was on her way, and to round it all off, much to the consternation of our parents, we opted for a fourth kid.
 We never stopped to consider the full consequence of our

 Blogging does its part in keeping me sane, but writing is not my forte.
 Digging is.
 If it’s Pulitzer-winning material you’re looking for, click away and don’t come back.
 Snippets from my wonderful dirt-and-kids-filled life is what you’ll find here.
 Nature, family, gardening — light and positive, mini-snaps of a very real, very full life.

 Mostly, I blog for my kids.
 It is better to show them by my daily actions that it doesn’t take a lot of effort to live in harmony with nature while still living an amazing life.

 “With an attitude of respect and concern for other beings, we can create an atmosphere of happiness, real harmony, and real brotherhood.” ~ Zahid Abas

 Waking hours (even some of the sleeping ones) are filled with keeping house, running an on-line school, nagging the kids, running errands, and cooking meals.
 I have

 threatened fantasized about getting a paying job, one that requires me to play outside in the dirt every single day.
 Until then, this is it.

 Most of what I’ve learned in life was by doing it blatantly wrong, accidentally right, or if others have done it right first, I might copy them so I can spend less time learning and more time actually doing.
 Ugh.
 I am quite unoriginal and possibly the biggest expert at nothing at all.